 Guude messing up the season number during the introduction.

 Serial Escalation: Kurt's increasingly horrific luck counts.
 The first inkling was in season 3, when he was about to smoke Guude out, only to be foiled by a sudden rainstorm.
-Season 5 was probably the the most infamous occurence, in which he got glitch-killed by his own wolves from full health and with a good set of equipment.
+Season 5 was probably the the most infamous occurrence, in which he got glitch-killed by his own wolves from full health and with a good set of equipment.
 Season 6 again featured him being killed by his own dog, this time due to its inherently evil nature.
 Season 7 transferred the bad luck to his partner Zisteau, who got repeatedly assaulted by mobs appearing out of nowhere, while Kurt got to have a good death for once in battle.
 Season 8 upped the absurdity by killing Kurt when his internet connection failed, and Season 9 became the most ridiculous example yet when Kurt became the first person in the history of not just Mindcrack UHC, but ALL OF MINECRAFT to lose at full health.
+Then in Season 14 he runs into a witch early on and gets knocked down to half a heart by poison.

 Shocking Elimination: In Season 5, Kurtjmac, who nearly won Season 3, led his team to victory in Season 4A, acted as superb bait in Season 4B, and has generally established himself as one of the most skillful contestants, is eliminated due to a glitch before he even meets another player.